woon5118/totara_ub/server/totara/cloudfiledir/readme.md

 ## Installation of PHP libraries

-To use this plugin external libraries need to be installed via composertotara/cloudfiledir/lib/composer.json.
+Before using this plugin optional libraries must be installed via composer in /libraries/ directory.
-Alternatively you can use other directory and specify the PHP autoload file in TOTARA_CLOUDFILEDIR_S3_AUTOLOAD or TOTARA_CLOUDFILEDIR_AZURE_AUTOLOAD constant defined in config.php file.

-It is strongly recommended to update composer dependencies in totara/cloudfiledir/lib/ before each Totara upgrade.

 ## Cloud store options